-If the holders of Common Stock do not approve Proposal 3, and the requirements of the New York Stock Exchange are not otherwise satisfied on or before September 30, 1998, the holders of the Series A Preferred Stock will also be entitled to cash dividends when, as and if declared by the Board of Directors from and after that date at the rate of \$\\\\ per share per annum.
+If the holders of Common Stock do not approve Proposal 3, and the requirements of the New York Stock Exchange are not otherwise satisfied on or before September 30, 1998, the holders of the Series A Preferred Stock will also be entitled to cash dividends when, as and if declared by the Board of Directors from and after that date at the rate of 7% of the Preference Value per share per annum.
 The Board of Directors believes that it is in the best interest of the Company to have the flexibility to choose whether to retain earnings for the continued growth and development of its business or to distribute earnings through cash dividends.
 Furthermore, although the Company does not currently pay any dividends on its Common Stock, and has no intention at the present time to do so, in the event that the Company were to elect to pay dividends on its Common Stock, its ability to pay such dividends would be limited by its obligation to first pay any accrued but unpaid Cumulative Dividends on the Series A Preferred Stock.
-Such limitation could adversely effect the Common Stock holders in the event the dividend on the Common Stock.
+Such limitation could adversely effect the Common Stock holders in the event the Company had insufficient liquidity to both pay such Cumulative Dividends and the dividend on the Common Stock.

 In the event of a liquidation, dissolution or winding up of the Company, the holders of the Series A Preferred Stock are also entitled to receive the Series A Liquidation Preference prior to the distribution of any assets to the Common Stock holders.
-After the Series A Liquidation Preference is paid to the Series A Preferred Stock holders, the Common Stock holders would receive an equal amount (the "Common Liquidation Preference"), and then any additional assets will be distributed pro rata among the Common Stock holders in the event of such a liquidation, dissolution or winding up will therefore be reduced by the amount of the Series A Liquidation Preference and any distribution of assets to pay the Series A Liquidation Preference and the Common Liquidation Preference will have to be shared by the holders of Common Stock with the holders of Series A Preferred Stock.
-In addition, because the sale of all or substantially all of the assets of the Company or the consolidation or merger of the Company with another entity is deemed to be a liquidation, dissolution or winding up of the Company or the Series A Liquidation Preference, this may have the effect of limiting the Company's ability to merge with other entities or to reorganize.
+After the Series A Liquidation Preference is paid to the Series A Preferred Stock holders, the Common Stock holders would receive an equal amount (the "Common Liquidation Preference"), and then any additional assets will be distributed pro rata among the Common and Series A Preferred Stock holders.
+Any distribution of assets to the Common Stock holders in the event of such a liquidation, dissolution or winding up will therefore be reduced by the amount of the Series A Liquidation Preference and any distribution of assets beyond the amount necessary to pay the Series A Liquidation Preference and the Common Liquidation Preference will have to be shared by the holders of Common Stock with the holders of Series A Preferred Stock.
+In addition, because the sale of all or substantially all of the assets of the Company or the consolidation or merger of the Company with another entity is deemed to be a liquidation, dissolution or winding up of the Company for purposes of the Series A Liquidation Preference, this may have the effect of limiting the Company's ability to merge with other entities or to reorganize.
 The Board of Directors believes that it is in the best interest of the Common Stock holders to remove the limiting effect the Series A Preferred Stock may have on such transactions.